apigee/api-platform-samples/README.md

 /tools

-Contains a Python deployment tool (deploy.py) that imports an API proxy to an organization on the Apigee platform and then deploys it to the environment specified.
+deploy.py: Python deployment tool (deploy.py) that imports an API proxy to an organization on the Apigee platform and then deploys it to the environment specified.

+proxy_gen.sh: A simple script that interacts with the API Platform to locally generate an API proxy scaffold.

 # Get help and interact with other API developers